 “I couldn’t help but notice the wonderful show of flowers this spring by the magnolias.
 I’m familiar with the larger saucer magnolia, but what were the smaller growing magnolias with the more upright / darker purple flower?
 They were spectacular!”

-Yes the magnolias gave a great show, including the saucers and the star magnolias.
+Yes, the magnolias gave a great show, including the saucers and the star magnolias.
 But the ones you’re speaking of are probably ‘Jane’ or ‘Ann’.
-Smaller, more upright growers, early flowers that are more upright than saucer like, and yes, a lovely deeper purple based long petals.
+Smaller, more upright growers, early flowers that are more upright than saucer-like, and yes, lovely deeper purple-based long petals.

 “We had rust and maybe other leaf diseases on our apples and crabapples last year.
 Can I spray them to prevent the leaf diseases from happening again this year?”

 You can, and those would be repeated applications of a fungicide such as ‘Fungonil’ or ‘Mancozeb’, right after they finish flowering, and every 2 weeks or so for several more sprayings, again as a preventative.
-Some seasons, even with the sprays its tough to control some of the leaf diseases, but worth the try.
+In some seasons, even with the sprays it’s tough to control some of the leaf diseases, but worth the try.
 Note: if planting new crabapples, look for selections that are more disease resistant.

 “This Spring, when should we plant our veggies ?”

 Personally, I have always suggested making sure the soil temperatures are 45 degrees or warmer before getting started.
 And make sure the soil is not too wet when you attend to work or till it.
-Cool-season veggies include peas, cabbage, broccoli, lettuce, spinach, turnips, beets, potatoes, onions, radishes, cabbage, several of the Asian greens and more.
+Cool-season veggies include peas, cabbage, broccoli, lettuce, spinach, turnips, beets, potatoes, onions, radishes, cabbage, several Asian greens, and more.
 Do remember these can also be grown in containers.

 “Is it too late to overseed some bare areas in the lawn?”